Construction industry in the United Kingdom

 The construction industry is one of the major industry sectors in the economy of the United Kingdom, contributing about 6% of UK gross value added (GVA) in 2019.
-In 2018, it was the sixth biggest construction sector in the world by GVA.
+In 2024, it was the sixth biggest construction sector in the world by GVA.

 Scale and composition

 Before the COVID-19 pandemic, the value of construction new work peaked at £119,087 million in 2019, dropping to £99,651 million in 2020.
 Of this total, new housing comprised £37,755 million of new work, infrastructure £22,517 million, and private commercial building £24,614 million.

-Public sector work (housing, infrastructure, other) accounted for 26% by value of new work in 2020.
-A survey undertaken in 2016 found that 72% or public sector organisations who responded used framework agreements to appoint construction contractors and service providers (such as architects and engineers).
+In 2024, the value of new work reached £140,684 million.
+Public sector work (housing, infrastructure, other) accounted for £41,123 million or 29% by value of new work in 2024.

-The construction sector employed around 2.1 million workers (1.4 million employed in just over 342,000 VAT/PAYE-registered businesses, plus 727,000 self-employed) in Great Britain in 2020, with a high proportion of small businesses: just over one million small/medium-sized businesses (SMEs), mainly self-employed individuals, worked in the sector in 2019, comprising about 18% of all UK businesses.
+The construction sector employed around 2.1 million workers (1.4 million employed in 370,770 VAT/PAYE-registered businesses, plus 692,000 self-employed) in Great Britain in 2024.
+There is a high proportion of small businesses: just over one million small/medium-sized businesses (SMEs), mainly self-employed individuals, worked in the sector in 2019, comprising about 18% of all UK businesses.
 Tier 1 suppliers in 2013 estimated that 50% by value of their government construction work and supply was delivered by SME sub-contractors and suppliers.
 Over a third of construction businesses in 2020 were located in London and south east England.
 Women comprised 12.5% of the UK construction workforce in 2019.